The Curse of the Junk Food Diet!

 When you slow down and nurture your system with patience and caring, you create space for your own wisdom to emerge.
 This supports a healing journey that’s exactly right, just for you.

 I am not a guru or a sage.
-I walk alongside my clients as a fellow wobbly (but skilled) human being, replete with my own struggles and inadequacies, but always progressing towards my goals.
+I walk alongside my clients as a fellow wobbly (but skilled) human being, replete with my own struggles and inadequacies, but always learning and growing into greater Wholeness.

 Where am I on my own Journey?